beartype/beartype/README.rst

       >>> hello_jungle(sep=(
       ...     b"What?
 Haven't you ever seen a byte-string separator before?"))
       BeartypeCallHintPepParamException: @beartyped hello_jungle() parameter
-      sep="b"What?
-Haven't you ever seen a byte-string separator before?"" violates type hint <class 'str'>, as value b"What?
+      sep=b"What?
+Haven't you ever seen a byte-string separator before?" violates type hint <class 'str'>, as value b"What?
 Haven't you ever seen a byte-string separator before?" not str.